-- Only 88% of these disclosed their gender.
+- Only 88% of users disclosed their gender.

 - 37% who disclosed a gender were female

-- 34% of app users listed a religion in their profile
+- 34% of users listed a religion in their profile

-- 44% of men listed a religion compare to only 26% of women
+- 44% of men listed a religion compared to only 26% of women

-- 80& of app users disclosed their date of birth
+- 80% of users disclosed their date of birth

 - 84% were female and 75% were male

-- 20% only discolsed their year of birth
+- 20% only disclosed their year of birth